 Since 2011, Stephen has branched into directing stage productions and has both designed and directed for North Norfolk Chamber Opera.
 Productions have included Puccini’s Suor Angelica.
 Britten’s Albert Herring and The Threepenny Opera by Brecht & Weill.
 He also lectures on opera appreciation, with talks so far entitled My Life Around Opera, The History of Opera, Tenorissimo! and The Life, Times & Artistry of Maria Callas.

 As part of the 2013 Britten Centenary celebrations, Stephen took part in performances of the War Requiem in Shanghai and Beijing under Charles Dutoit with the Shanghai Symphony Orchestra.

-He is also the co-ordinator for the newly founded Bishop’s Prize for Music in the Norwich Diocese which ran for several years.
+He was also the co-ordinator for the Bishop’s Prize for Music in the Norwich Diocese which ran for several years.

 Stephen is a member of The Association Of Teachers Of Singing www.aotos.org.uk

 and a Fellow of the Guild of Musicians & Singers http://www.musiciansandsingers.org.uk